Dnyaneshwar Agashe: Established businessman and cricket administrator: 1990–2003

-By 2000, Agashe was also on the board of the Deccan Education Society.
+By 2000, Agashe was also on the board of the Deccan Education Society, and was on the awards committee of the Shiv Chhatrapati Award.
+In his 2000 memoir, Narubhau Limaye wrote a dedication to Agashe.
+In September 2001, he also ran unsuccessfully for treasurer of the BCCI.
 In April 2002, a felicitation ceremony was held in Pune, in honour of Agashe's 60th birthday.
 To further mark the occasion, a motorcycle rally was organised on Jangali Maharaj Road, Pune, and a festschrift on him was published.
-That same year, He was invited as a keynote speaker to the 75th Akhil Bharatiya Marathi Sahitya Sammelan under the presidency of Rajendra Banhatti.
+The celebrations also included a cricket match played in his honour at the Nehru Stadium in Pune, a felicitation by Vijaysinh Mohite–Patil in Shreepur, and a reception by Sharad Pawar at the Ganesh Kala Kreeda Kendra.
+That same year, he was invited as a keynote speaker to the 75th Akhil Bharatiya Marathi Sahitya Sammelan under the presidency of Rajendra Banhatti.
+By March 2003, Agashe was among one of many celebrated Chitpavan brahmin businesspeople.